Baseball Reference Blog

 105

-Yes, Brooks Robinson with his 16 Gold Gloves is widely recognized as the greatest defensive 3rd baseman ever, but his offensive numbers weren’t too shabby either.
+Yes, Brooks Robinson with his 16 Gold Gloves is widely recognized as the greatest defensive third baseman ever, but his offensive numbers weren’t too shabby either.
 Robinson’s 268 career home runs rank 4th on the Baltimore Orioles all-time list.
 The man who owned the hot corner never had more than 28 dingers in a season, but when you enter the Bigs at age 18 and retire at 40, you are able to accumulate numbers.
-In 1964, Brooks was named the AL MVP with 28 homers, 118 RBIs, a .317 batting average, and a Gold Glove; four other times he also finished top four in the MVP voting.
-He helped the O’s win 4 American League Pennants and 2 World Series trophies.
+In 1964, Brooks was named the AL MVP with 28 homers, 118 RBIs, a .317 batting average, and a Gold Glove; four other times he also had top-4 finishes in MVP voting.
+He helped the O’s win four American League Pennants and two World Series trophies.
 In 1970, he was the MVP of the Fall Classic when he hit .429 in the series vs. the Cincinnati Reds.
 In team history, #5 ranks second to a yet-to-be-named shortstop in quite a few categories: WAR (78.5), games (2,896), runs (1,232), ABs (10,654), hits (2,848), total bases (4,270), doubles (482), and RBIs (1,357).
 Brooks Robinson was an easy first-ballot Hall of Famer, and he also is way up there on the Orioles all-time homer list.

 Boog Powell